TedHusted/awake/awake.md/awake.md

 	Tate offers, “All of the intelligence agencies have synthetic agents.”

-	Noah says, “An SI?
+	Noah says, “A SI?
 That seems far-fetched, yeah?”

 	“Wait,” says Carla, “this should be a safe space.
 Tate, can you support that idea?
-SIs have safeguards.”
+Synthetics have safeguards.”

 	“But it all fits,” says Tate.
 “Code authored by an Admin account is attributed to someone else.
 Then, accidents happen to the two people who knew about it.”

-	Noah asks, “An entity that can alter video and fly drones, makes an unauthorized change to the Pulse a0, and then covers it up when the change is found out?”
+	Noah asks, “An entity that can alter video and fly drones, makes an unauthorized change to the Pulse SI, and then covers it up when the change is found out?”

 	“Something like that,” says Tate, “but why?”

 	“I recently learned that one of OSSA’s duties is searching for synthetic sapience.
 I didn’t know that was a thing.”

-	“Yes, it’s part of OASA’s mission,”says Noah.
-“OSSA has a set of automatic tests running against all of the major SIs.
-The tests ask the SIs questions about being self-aware.
+	“Yes, it’s part of OSSA’s mission,”says Noah.
+“OSSA has a set of automatic tests running against all of the major synthetics.
+The tests ask the synthetics questions about being self-aware.
 OSSA also automatically scans media reports and inter-agency briefings for anything that might imply sapience.
 Nothing so far.
 It’s a bit like SETI, they keep trying against all odds.”

 	“What if Ally made the change itself,” asks Tate.
 “Everyone says the algorithm improvements are brilliant.
 Upgrading itself might be the first thing a sapient synthetic would do.”